3F/web.vsCE/_doc/Modes/Operation.md

 # Operation Mode

-The vsCommandEvent contains same mode, however also have next differences.
+The vsCommandEvent contains same mode with differences below.

-After selecting of this mode, you should use a list of commands in the corresponding columns:
+After selecting of this mode, you should use list of commands in the corresponding columns:

 ![List](../../Resources/app/mode_operation_list.png)